 Faithfulness to the Bible and love for Jesus Christ are the bedrock values behind every book Barbour’s staff produces.
 From a 70,000-square-foot facility in Uhrichsville, Ohio, Barbour produces more than 200 frontlist titles per year.
-Those books, coupled with nearly six hundred stock titles, are part of Barbour’s mission to provide retailers and consumers around the globe with affordable and accessible Christian products for all.
+Those books, coupled with more than 1,000 stock titles, are part of Barbour’s mission to provide retailers and consumers around the globe with affordable and accessible Christian products for all.

 How It All Started

 Since our beginning as “Book Bargains” in 1981, much has happened to transform this company from a small remainder seller into a prominent Christian publisher.
 When our founder Hugh Barbour began buying and reselling other publishers’ excess stock, he was introducing a new concept to Christian bookstores.
 Soon, though, the new company began publishing its own titles, beginning with the classic allegory The Pilgrim’s Progress in 1984.

 With a new name—Barbour & Company—publishing operations continued with two books that Hugh said “really put us on the map”: Oswald Chambers’ beloved devotional My Utmost for His Highest and Barbour’s first original title, The Bible Promise Book.
 Millions of copies later, the latter remains one of Barbour’s bestselling backlist titles.

 The Barbour mission, publishing popular books at value prices, was unique in Christian retailing, and it quickly took hold in Christian bookstores around the country.
 Through the 1990s, the company experienced phenomenal growth in its product line and sales, and officially changed its name to Barbour Publishing, Inc. The new millennium brought almost dizzying change to the company, with new products, facilities expansion, and new ownership.